instrumentisto/rust-incubator/4_backend/4_3_api/README.md

 For the opposite (generating source code from [OpenAPI] schema) [Rust] ecosystem lacks its own pure implementation, and the original [OpenAPI] tool [`openapi-generator`] should be used (powered by the [`swagger`] crate).

-For more familiarity with [OpenAPI] and using it in [Rust], read through the following articles:
+To be familiar with [OpenAPI] and using it in [Rust], read through:
 - [OpenAPI Initiative]
 - [SwaggerHub Documentation: OpenAPI 3.0 Tutorial][122]
 - [Official `utoipa` crate docs][`cynic`]